rberenguel/obsidian-preso-plugin/examples/Preso.md

 ---

+# Presentation mode

+1. Export to `HTML+CSS+JS`
+2. Press `P` to open the presentation window ![[amaze.gif]]
+3. Switch your slides to full screen
+4. Enjoy having a view of the _previous slide_, _next slide_ and _speaker notes_ while you present
+5. You can use your keyboard's `←` and `→` on the presenter view to advance

+---

 ## Tips

-- Writing slides is best in _source mode_, **not** on _live preview mode_
+- Writing slides is best in _source mode_, **not** on _live preview mode_.
+The plugin forces the editor to source mode when switching to a Preso and restores it when leaving.
-	- I will likely force the editor to this mode on activation of the preview in a later version
 - Some things depend on having / not having spaces between things.
 In case of doubt, try to do it like in this example slides 😏

 ---